nasa/cumulus/docs/operator-docs/bulk-operations.md

 #### Creating an index pattern for Kibana

 1. Define the index pattern for the indices that your Kibana queries should use.
 A wildcard character, `*`, will match across multiple indices.
-Once you are satisfied with your index pattern, click the "Next step" button.
+Once you are satisfied with your index pattern, click the "Next step" button:

     ![Screenshot of Kibana user interface for defining an index pattern](assets/kibana-create-index-pattern-1.png)